bernie-cm/aws-microbloggin-platform/README.md

-# FREE AWS Cloud Project Bootcamp
+# AWS Cloud Project

 - Application: Cruddur
-- Cohort: 2023-A1

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+This is the starting codebase that will be used in the AWS Cloud Project

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)